What you bring to the table, sexually, matters.

 Employers won’t be persuaded to hire a less qualified candidate if there is a more qualified candidate around.

-And just like that, people will never date down, if they can get hotter.
+And just like that, people will never date down if they can get hotter.

-Interestingly, this whole discussion seems a lot more prevalent in the heterosexual world.
+As a side note, this whole discussion seems a lot more prevalent in the heterosexual world.
 When I listen to gay friends talk about their sexual choices, they don’t mince words.
 They will call a lemon a lemon.

 The Good News